Banks face a dramatic increase in the number of cyber-attacks, the sophistication and complexity of those attacks, and the associated payment risks.

-In the meantime, consumers are using more and more new innovative services with a seamless experience and expect banks to find the right balance between security level needed and reduced friction in the user journey.
+In the meantime, consumers are using more and more innovative services with a seamless experience and expect banks to find the right balance between the security level needed and reduced friction in the user journey.

 Evaluating risk and adapting accordingly

-The new European legislation, the revised Payment Service Directive (PSD2), requires that banks adopt security measures to the level of risk involved.
+The European legislation, the revised Payment Service Directive (PSD2), requires that banks adopt security measures to the level of risk involved.

-- For those transactions that are deemed more high risk such as sudden changes in location or abnormal spending step-up authentication will be required.
+- For those transactions that are deemed more high risk, such as sudden changes in location, or abnormal spending, step-up authentication will be required.